 AvgExecutionTime DESC;

-This query identifies the top 10 slowest queries based on average execution time.
+This query retrieves the top 10 slowest queries based on average execution time, helping you pinpoint performance issues.

 Proactive monitoring involves setting up alerts and establishing performance baselines.
-This ensures you’re notified of potential issues before they escalate.
+This ensures you’re notified of potential issues before they impact users.

-Use tools like Performance Monitor or third-party solutions to track key metrics over time.
-Compare current performance against historical data to identify anomalies.
+Use tools like SQL Server Data Collector or third-party monitoring solutions to collect performance data over time.
+Compare current performance metrics against historical baselines to detect anomalies.